-Foster Swift attorneys will be in attendance at the 65th Annual Michigan Township Association Educational Conference & Expo.
+Foster Swift attorneys will be in attendance at the 65th Annual Michigan Townships Association Educational Conference & Expo.
 The conference takes place April 23-26 at the Grand Traverse Resort located in Acme township.
 Attendees will learn innovative solutions, processes and ideas to affect greatness in their community.

 This webinar sponsored by the Michigan Cooperative Directors Association will address common situations that arise for libraries including service animals and public accommodation.
 We will discuss the requirements of the ADA and what libraries need to know to comply.